Admit Terms and Deadlines

 - A master’s degree from a CACREP-accredited program in a regionally accredited institution of higher education.
 The master’s degree must have been obtained within the past 15 years.

-- Evidence of academic potential for continued graduate-level study as evidenced by a graduate grade point average of 3.3 on the previously completed master’s degree.
+- Evidence of academic potential for continued graduate-level study.
+Evidenced by a graduate grade point average of 3.3 on the previously completed master’s degree.

 - Personal Statement A one-page narrative statement focusing on the applicant’s motivation and rationale for seeking a certificate in Clinical Mental Health Counseling and their background and goals related to professional studies.